 We feel that this is the most fair and transparent way to measure traffic.
-There are a bunch of ways to do it, but each have their limitations.
+There are many ways to do it, each with their limitations.
 We feel it’s important to be clear about how we measure usage, and not use ambiguous terms.

 Because we only count each visit, it means that there’s no difference between someone who visits your site and views one page, or someone that views a hundred.
-Both cases count as “one visit” to Flywheel.
-So, the number of pageviews could be many times the number of visits, depending on how many pages your site visitors view each time they visit your site.
+Both cases count as “one visit” to your Flywheel site.
+So, the number of pageviews could be many times the number of visits, depending on how many pages your visitors view each time they visit your site.

 Like we mentioned, there are a ton of ways to measure traffic.
 Some hosting companies use pageviews, some use visitors, and some just make things up.
 Visits is an easy metric for us to measure on the server side, without having to inject any code into your site, which could potentially slow it down.